bertlandh/bertlandh.github.io/services/HealthCheck.md

 Reliable web development services are offered to businesses all over the world by Bertland Hope.
 Profit from our lowest web design pricing ever to provide your company a competitive edge and a 100-fold increase in market share.

 <div class="buttons is-centered">
-Make sure your IT Support service is firing on all cylinders.
+Make sure your Website is firing on all cylinders.
 <a href="/connect/" class="button is-info" target="_blank">Have an expert examine it.</a>
 </div>